-If you think the Bible is a collection of barely related or random stories—then Passport Please is for you.
+If you or a friend thinks the Bible is a collection of barely related or random stories—then Passport Please is for you.
 You'll see how it all flows together as one clear and cohesive story.

-If you think the Bible is too intimidating, too complex, too thick, too hard to read or comprehend, or you just never found time to take it all in, then this book is for you.
+Anyone who thinks the Bible is too intimidating, too complex, too thick, too hard to read or comprehend, or just too time consuming, then Passport Please is for them.
 At 190 pages, it is an easy way to take in the Bible’s big picture, without being preached at.